davidfstr/trycast/README.md

 Raises:
 * **TypeNotSupportedError** --
-  If mypy_extensions.TypedDict or a
+    * If strict=True and either mypy_extensions.TypedDict or a
       Python 3.8 typing.TypedDict is found within the `tp` argument.
+    * If strict=True and a NewType is found within the `tp` argument.
+    * If a TypeVar is found within the `tp` argument.
 * **UnresolvedForwardRefError** --
   If `tp` is a type form which contains a ForwardRef.
 * **UnresolvableTypeError** --